 2. Do a morning ritual to ground yourself

-Write in your journal; move your body, clear your mind.
-Only 15 minutes are enough to wake up and connect with the day’s energy, your home’s energy, and yourself – because the energy of how you start your day will shape the whole day.
+Write in your journal, move your body, clear your mind.
+Even 15 minutes is enough to wake up and connect with the day’s energy, your home’s energy, and yourself – because the energy of how you start your day will shape the whole day.

-It is also essential that you give the rooms a positive VIBE to create a high vibe work environment.
-We can design the spaces perfectly according to the criteria of Feng Shui, but in the end, you are the decisive factor when it comes to creating powerful rooms.
+It is also essential that you give the room a POSITIVE VIBE to create a highly productive work environment.
+We can design the spaces perfectly according to the criteria of Feng Shui but in the end, YOU are the decisive factor when it comes to creating powerful rooms.
 Greet the space with respect and thank it for supporting your work.

 3. Get dressed as if you work in an office

-Exactly as if you were going to the office, because it’s not just about us working, but also how you feel about it.
+Act exactly as if you were going out to the office, because it’s not just about doing the work, it’s important how you feel about it.
 Your sense of well-being is reflected directly in the way you feel in the room.
-Whatever experiences you put into the rooms – you get back directly.
+Whatever experiences you put into the room, you get back directly.

 4. Only WORK in your designated home office (Big energy shifts in this one!)

-If possible, don’t eat at your desk, don’t leave the television on, or do the household chores in the same space that you work.
+If possible, don’t eat at your desk, don’t leave the television on and don’t do the household chores in the same space that you work.

 If you have your workplace in a dark area of the house, ensure adequate light by brightening the room with beautiful pictures.
-Darkness and the resulting heavy energy depress the mind and erase any inspiration.
-You will already feel exhausted and tired after a few days because, in this case, your home office is dark and feels heavy, it will deprive you of energy and vitality instead of nourishing you.
+Darkness and the resulting heavy energy depresses the mind and erases any inspiration.
+You will already feel exhausted and tired after a few days because if your home office is dark and feels heavy, it will deprive you of energy and vitality instead of nourishing you.

 Never sit with your back to the door, it disturbs your concentration, and you feel tired more quickly.

 The workplace can also be chaotic, but clean it up consistently every evening so that you can start the new working day fresh in the morning.
 Just like clarity on the inside promotes clarity on the outside – clarity on the outside promotes spaciousness and clarity on the inside.